The National Education Association is sponsoring the event. Many different schools participate in the event each year.

 - Target Your Alumni.
-Hold a reunion day, inviting alumni to return to school and talk with the students, visit with each other, and see what schools are like today.
-Use the occasion to launch an Alumni Wall of Fame, inviting nominations from the community, students and parents, as well as alumni participants.
+Hold a reunion day, invite alumni to return to school, talk with the students, visit each other, and see what schools are like today.
+Use the occasion to launch an Alumni Wall of Fame, inviting nominations from the community, students, parents, and alumni participants.

 - Invite Parents to School.
-Have students invite their parents to school for a day and interact with their child/ren in class as well as their teachers for a hands-on experience of what goes on during the school day.
+Have students invite their parents to school for a day and interact with their child/ren in class and their teachers for a hands-on experience of what goes on during the school day.

 Celebrate American Education Week by encouraging others to learn for life and thank a teacher for all of their hard work and dedication.
 For more ideas, see the National Educational Association website.

 For promo items useful for National Education Week, see Bagwell Promotions.